parsilver/breaker-php/CONTRIBUTING.md

-# Contributing to Farzai Breaker
+# Contributing to Circuit Breaker - PHP

-Thank you for considering contributing to Farzai Breaker!
+Thank you for considering contributing to Circuit Breaker - PHP!
 This document provides some basic guidelines to help you get started.

 ## Development Setup